 Instructions

-Your role: Imagine you are a bureaucratic official who is supposed to draft a new policy.
+Your role: Imagine you are a bureaucratic official who must draft a new policy.
 You want to make sure that this policy reflects the best and most accurate information available.
-Thus, you have shared your draft policy with potentially affected societal actors and asked for their feedback.
+Thus, you have shared your draft policy with potentially affected societal actors and asked for their feedback as part of a public consultation.

 Your task: We show you excerpts from the stakeholder responses to your consultation.
 Rate how useful each comment excerpt is for helping you to take the best factual decision possible.
 Ignore whether you agree with the stance or values expressed.
-Focus only on the quality of information.
+Focus only on the quality of information contained in the comment.

-Guidance: High-quality information comes in many forms and we know that you have little context.
+Guidance: High-quality information comes in many forms, and we know that you have little context.
 There are no clear right or wrong answers - only your interpretation in this scenario matters!

-Just judging by the text examples that you see on the right-hand side, do you think that the feedback is valuable for an offcial who is trying to design and efficient and effective law?
+Just judging by the text examples that you see on the right-hand side, do you think that the feedback is valuable for an official who is trying to make an evidence-based decision and design an efficient and effective policy?

 To make your assessment easier, we split the task into more specific questions before asking for your overall assessment on whether this information could be useful for a bureaucratic policymaker.